 Writing fiction is always an adventure for me and Happy Any Day Now, with its exploration of interesting cultures and tangled relationships was especially exciting.

-And now to my latest novel, Barefoot Beach, scheduled for publication this coming July by Penguin Random House.
+And now to my latest novel, Barefoot Beach, published by Penguin Random House and available at local bookstores and online booksellers.
 The setting, a Maryland resort town is gorgeous, but all is not sun, silky sand and calm seas for three women who summer there.
 Nora Farrell is dealing with a college age son whose search for his biological roots promises to complicate the family dynamic.
 Widowed, Nora is still not sure if she’s ready to set sail with a love interest who’s been the focus of her fantasies for years.
 More drama from Nora’s BFF Margo Manolis, who runs The Driftwood Playhouse.
 Is her marriage to renowned but retired baseball player Pete Manolis really headed into its final inning?
 And Emine Haydar, owner of the Turquoise Café, is caught between a rebel teen daughter and a mother-in-law whose long arm reaches from Istanbul to Tuckahoe Beach to meddle and make serious trouble.
 There’s a storm brewing, literally and figuratively in this beach town and when it hits everyone is in jeopardy.

 I'd like to hear what you think about all my books, all my posts.
 You can reach me on Twitter—https://twitter.com/TobyDevens, via email , or at my Facebook page tobydevensauthor.
 I look forward to staying in touch because bottom line, every line, I take my inspiration from you.